setname490204634/Team-car-racing/documentation.md

 - CarFollowCamera.cs, used to move camera with car

 #### /AITraining
-- CarAgentHandler.cs, represents unity instance of agent, connects cameras to output and agent input to car controller
+- CarAgentHandler.cs, represents unity instance of agent, connects cameras to output and agent input to car controller.
-- CarObservationSerializer.cs, packs observation into byte array
+- CarObservationSerializer.cs, packs observation into byte array.
-- CarObservationTransmitter.cs, sends packed observation via network
+- CarObservationTransmitter.cs, sends packed observation via network.
+- CarEntry.cs, holds information about 1 car that is taking place in the race.
+- CarRaceState.cs, holds information about car laps and lap times.
+- CommandConstants.cs,  conatains enum with command constants that inmplement communication protocol.
-- FreeCameraController.cs, used to move camera with wsad and mouse to observe how the cars behave from 3rd person
+- FreeCameraController.cs, used to move camera with wsad and mouse to observe how the cars behave from 3rd person.
-- GameControlScript.cs, manages enviroment input/output, handles restarting and the game, game loop, rewards
+- GameControlScript.cs, manages enviroment input/output, handles restarting and the game, game loop.
+- Rewards.cs, class that holds reward states and calcualtes them for a car.
+It is part of CarEntry class.
 - UnityMainThreadDispatcher.cs, used to execute tasks on main thread.
-- Buffers.cs, used to buffer packets from communication
+- Buffers.cs, used to buffer packets from communication.

 ### /pythonSide

-- main.py, runs comumnication
+- callbacks.py, use to add extra behaviour during the training.
+Namely logging, pausing and unpausing the simulation.
+- CNNs.py, contains used CNN networks.
+- CommandConstants.py, conatains enum with command constants that inmplement communication protocol.
+- modleTester.py, used to check what the model is doing on the track as well as to continue training for a saved model.
+- trainingStarter.py, used to create the model with callbacks and CNN.
+It will start trainging.
-- sender.py, sends car driving instructions to unity
+- sender.py, sends car driving instructions to unity.
-- reciever.py, recievs and unpacks observation from unity
+- reciever.py, recievs and unpacks observation from unity.
+- rewards.py, python equivalent of Rewards.cs it data class that holds rewards.
+It also has reward weights that are used in the training.
+- UnitySingleCarEnv.py, gym like enviroment that uses unity.

 ### Important files in depth

+### /pythonSide/rewards.py and /TeamRacing/Assets/AITraining/Rewards.cs

+- rewards are in depth descrived in folder /extraRewardInfo

 #### TeamRacing/Assets/AITraining/GameControlScript.cs + TeamRacing/pythonSide/main.py + recievers
 - Here is the main loop that controls the simulation and connects everything together